mirrexagon/luxos/hifive1-revb-notes.md

 Various parts of the HiFive1 dumped code disassemble to the J instruction, which was removed? https://riscv.org/wp-content/uploads/2017/05/riscv-spec-v2.2.pdf - search for "has been dropped"

+Need to set up PLL to increase clock speed, Freedom E SDK probably has startup code that does this, have a look